MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/home-realm-discovery-policy.md

 ## Enable direct ROPC authentication of federated users for legacy applications

 Best practice is for applications to use Microsoft Entra libraries and interactive sign-in for user authentication.
-Legacy applications using Resource Owner Password Credentials (ROPC) grants may submit credentials directly to Microsoft Entra ID without understanding federation.
+Legacy applications using Resource Owner Password Credentials (ROPC) grants might submit credentials directly to Microsoft Entra ID without understanding federation.
 They don't perform HRD or interact with the correct federated endpoint.
-You can use [Home Realm Discovery policy to enable specific legacy applications](configure-authentication-for-federated-users-portal.md) to authenticate directly with Microsoft Entra ID, provided Password Hash Sync is enabled.
+You can use [Home Realm Discovery policy to enable specific legacy applications](configure-authentication-for-federated-users-portal.md) to authenticate directly with Microsoft Entra ID.
+This option works, provided Password Hash Sync is enabled.

 > [!IMPORTANT]
 > Only enable direct authentication if Password Hash Sync is active and it's acceptable to authenticate the application without on-premises IdP policies.
 If Password Hash Sync or Directory Synchronization with AD Connect is disabled, remove this policy to prevent direct authentication with stale password hashes.